Sunner4nwpu/TEMMA/README.md

 This repository contains the code for TEMMA.

+## Usage
+The main.py gives an example of how to use the CNN-TE as well as the CNN-TEMMA models.

+For the multi-modal CNN-TEMMA, please note that the input multi-stream features need to be concatenated first as in the example of the main.py

 ## Citing & Authors
 if you find this repository helpful, please cite our publication: